Law Enforcement - Clear and Present Danger

 Law Enforcement Officials and School Administrators

-The Person Determined to Pose a Clear and Present Danger form shall be used by law enforcement officials and school administrators to report individuals determined to pose a Clear and Present Danger pursuant to the Firearms Owners Identification Card Act (430 ILCS 65/8.1) and Illinois Administrative Code (Title 20 Section 1230.120).
+The Illinois State Police Clear and Present Danger Request form shall be used by law enforcement officials and school administrators to report individuals determined to pose a Clear and Present Danger pursuant to the Firearms Owners Identification Card Act (430 ILCS 65/8.1) and Illinois Administrative Code (Title 20 Section 1230.120).
 The form must be submitted within 24-72 hours of the incident giving rise to the determination to the Illinois State Police, Firearms Services Bureau-Investigative Support Unit.
 This reporting duty is separate from any requests for assistance made to a law enforcement agency.
 For immediate police assistance, school administrators must still contact their local law enforcement agency or call 911.

 Who must Report?
 (Pursuant to 430 ILCS 65/8.1(d)(2) and 430 ILCS 66/105),

 - School Administrators – principals and chief administrative officers (or their designees) of public and private: elementary and secondary schools, community colleges, colleges, and universities.

 - When a student or other person demonstrates threatening physical or verbal behavior, such as violent, suicidal, or assaultive threats, actions or other behaviors determined to pose a Clear and Present Danger themselves or others.

 - The reporting law enforcement official, school administrator, or their designee must complete the Illinois State Police Clear and Present Danger request form in its entirety.
 Specific behaviors and statements leading to the determination must be included in the narrative section, including dates and times of occurrence, as well as the names and contact information of any witnesses.
 Additional supporting documentation should be referenced in the narrative section and submitted with the form.